RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 CD Audio demo very simple with only one C source file.

 #### Chrome
-The Chrome demo shows various graphical effects such as gouraud shading, bump mapping and chrome finish for simple objects.
+The Chrome demo shows various graphical effects such as Gouraud shading, bump mapping and chrome finish for simple objects.

 #### Flying
 Compile with: GNU 2.7+ (GCC for SH2))